rawnly/gist.nvim/README.md

 - `:GistCreate` will create the gist from the current selection
 - `:GistCreateFromFile` will create the gist from the current file

-Both the commands accept the same options which are `[description=]` and `[public=true]`
+Both commands accept the same options: `[description=]` and `[public=true]`

 If you don't pass the `description` it will prompt to insert one later.
 If you pass `[public=true]` it won't prompt for privacy later.

-After you enter the description and privacy settings, the plugin ask for confirmation and will create the Gist using the gh command-line tool and copy the Gist's URL to the given clipboard registry.
+After you enter the description and privacy settings, the plugin will ask for confirmation and create the gist using the configured platform's tool, then copy the gist's URL to the given clipboard registry.

-You can also list your gists and edit their files on the fly.
+You can also list your gists and edit their files on the fly (GitHub only).
 ```vim
     :GistsList
 ```